aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 ### 416 Range Not Stasfiable

 The client has asked for a portion(部分) of the file (byte serving), but the server cannot supply that portion.

+### 417 Expectation Failed

+The server cannot meet the requirements of the `Expect` request-header field.